tgirke/rcf/pages/manuals/manuals_linux-cluster_storage.md

 Quota Responsibility | Lab

 ## Non-Persistent Space
 Frequently, there is a need to do things like, output a significant amount of intermediate data during a job, access a dataset from a faster medium than bigdata or the home directories or write out lock files.
 These types of things are well suited to the use of non-persistent spaces.
-Below are the filesystems available on biocluster.
+Below are the filesystems available on the HPC cluster.

 __RAM Space__
 This type of space takes away from physical memory but allows extremely fast access to the files located on it.
 When submitting a job you will need to factor in the space your job is using in RAM as well.
 For example, if you have a dataset that is 1G in size and use this space, it will take at least 1G of RAM.